nizhu/ruby-intro-site/source/_posts/2013-07-27-intro-to-intro.markdown

 categories: [Ruby, SENG2011]
 ---

 Ruby is a dynamic, object oriented programming language that first appeared toward the end of 1995, so it's a bit younger than the other 2 similar, mainstream languages, Python and Perl.
 In my opinion, it's more hipster and better looking than its cousins, and intuitively, it's as close to English as general purpose programming languages go.
+As such Ruby is one of the easiest languages to grok.

 It really only appeared out of obscurity in 2005 with the rise in popularity of the Ruby-based web application framework, Rails.
 It has however, greatly matured since then.